mongodb/snooty/README.md

 node --nolazy node_modules/.bin/gatsby develop --inspect-brk
 ```

-and connect a node debugger (ie. chrome developer tools)
+and connect a node debugger (ie. [chrome developer tools](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients))

 ### Running with local manifest path

 Alternative to working with remote AST files, you can have a local zip file to build the site.
-This removes the need for previously mentioned env variables required for remote lookup `GATSBY_SITE` `GATSBY_PARSER_USER` and `GATSBY_PARSER_BRANCH`
+This removes the need for previously mentioned env variables required for remote lookup `GATSBY_SITE` `GATSBY_PARSER_USER` and `GATSBY_PARSER_BRANCH`.
+Local zip file is an output of the [parser](https://github.com/mongodb/snooty-parser)

 `.env.development` and `.env.production`: